01signal.com

 Before getting into the concepts that relate to timing, I shall make a quick review of some relevant terms in logic design.
 If any of these terms isn't known already, I suggest making yourself familiar with it before continuing on this page.

 First, combinatorial logic.
-This term is used to describe elements such as logic gates: AND, OR, NOT, etc. These logic elements are considered combinatorial logic because they have no memory.
+This term is used to describe elements such as logic gates: AND gate, OR gate, NOT gate, etc. These logic elements are considered combinatorial logic because they have no memory.
 In other words, their behavior doesn't depend on what has happened in the past.
 The value at the output of these logic elements depends only on the values at the inputs.

 An important type of combinatorial logic is the look-up table (LUT).
 This is a multi-purpose logic element, which implements any logic function that depends on a number of inputs.
 The LUT is important because it is used for almost all combinatorial logic inside an FPGA.
-The LUTs inside an FPGA are implemented as asynchronous ROMs (i.e. ROMs without a clock): The inputs are treated as address lines, and the output usually has the width of one bit or two bits.
+The LUTs inside an FPGA are implemented as asynchronous ROMs (i.e. ROMs without a clock): The inputs are treated the address to the data inside the LUT.
+The output usually consists of one or two bits.

 The number of inputs to these LUTs is 4 or 6 in almost all FPGAs in the market, so the number of memory cells in each LUT is either 16 or 64.